Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 The same problem can easily appear when adding features.
 Yet again particles are a good example, it’s easy to add new effect on particles like physics, changing size over time, changing speed over time and so on.
 But as for optimization, a programmer need to stop when he can use it’s features to accomplished to most basics implementation.

 ### Good resources
-* * Schiffman, D., 2020.
+* Schiffman, D., 2020.
 The Nature Of Code.
 Natureofcode.com.
 Available [here](https://natureofcode.com/book/chapter-4-particle-systems).
 This is a realy complete blog about the implementation of a particle system with many features.
+* Lorach, T., 2020.
+Developer.download.nvidia.com.
+Available [here](https://developer.download.nvidia.com/whitepapers/2007/SDK10/SoftParticles_hi.pdf) Here is presentation on how at nvidia they handle soft particles.